keithrabb/School_District_Analysis/README.md

 ## Results
 - There were 461 freshman from THS (Out [10]) {not a required calc}.
 There were 39170 students in the district with 100% completion of exams, making up a group .01% of the overall students tested.
-- If we were to compare the freshman class to freshman class to other high schools the impact would be more significant.
+- There were 11408 freshman in the district overall increasing the impact of the THS sample removed to .04%

 ## Scores Compared

-### Old Overall Scores by School Type
+### Old Overall Scores Overall Summary

-### New Overall Scores by School Type
+### New Overall Scores Overall Summary